| Contractual Restrictions on the Freedom of

 in international commercial arbitration (eg confidentiality

+and consolidation).
 Note: A prior knowledge of domestic arbitration law and

 practice is not a prerequisite for this course.